EloiStree/EloiStree/DownloadBundle.md

 Welcome you.

-My name is Éloi Strée, I am a crazy developer that would like to keep a maximum of my prototype and researches projects free and opensource.
+My name is Éloi Strée, I am a crazy developer that would like to keep a maximum of my prototypes and researches free and opensource.

 It did not work for me as today, March 2023, I am starving with no money on my account to eat.

 I decided to propose a compromise.

 Most of my release will be at a symbolic 3.14€ on all the store.
 And at 5€ per month if you want to have a full access to my backup harddrive through Mega.nz

 🤔 _Onetime donation ?_
 You can pay one month, download everything you need and stop your account.
-Totally fin with me.
+Totally fine with me.

 ☠ _Piracy ?_
 My only aim in life with this project is to have universal salary to be able to code all day.
 If piracy of my harddrive or, illegale reselling, become a think.
 I will simply create the torrent myself on pirate bay.
 (Not time for now to do it and I currently miss the technical knowledge)
 The Patreon and Tipeee philosophy is about supporting your creator as soon as the pirate insite/catalyze that I am good.